marianasvega/WRO_FE-CETYS/README.md

 ```
 <br>

--Now we check if there is in fact a turn, either left or right.
+- Now we check if there is in fact a turn, either left or right.
 While doing the turn, the vehicle must constantly keep checking the distances so as to avoid false readings.
 In the case that the turn was not completed, the vehicle must return and correct.

 ```ruby
  if (distanceMid < 100 && distances[0] > 100) {